6 Three Parameters: Causal

 Max. :15.000

-The data include information about each respondent’s gender, political affiliations, age, income and so on. treatment indicates whether a subject was in the control or treatment group.
-The key outcomes are their attitudes toward immigration both before (att_start) and after (att_end) the experiment.
+The data include information about each respondent’s sex, political affiliations, age, income and so on. treatment indicates whether a subject was in the control or treatment group.
+The key outcome is their attitude toward immigration after the experiment: att_end.

 summary() shows us what the different values of att_end and treatment are because it is a factor.
 The range for att_end seems reasonable.